 Dr. Wolf received her degree in Clinical Psychology with a specialty in Forensic Psychology from The Chicago School of Professional Psychology.
-Her clinical interest areas include substance use and dualdiagnosis treatment, trauma therapy, forensic psychology, and antisocial personality disorders.
+Her clinical interest areas include substance abuse and dual-diagnosis treatment, trauma therapy, forensic psychology, and antisocial personality disorders.